masoncfrancis/opencanarydiscord-python/README.md

 A server that accepts a message from OpenCanary, formats the data into a table, and sends it to a Discord webhook.

-It is designed to be run in production using GUnicorn.
+The [requirements.txt](requirements.txt) file is set up for it to be fun via gunicorn, but you can use whatever server you want.

 ## Configuration